kampersanda/fast_succinct_trie/README.md

 POINTERS: 17 11 1 9 0 22 9 12 7 19 14
 SUFFIXES: ?
 S T A T S ?
 R ?
 M ?
 M L ?
 O D ?
 A K D D ?
 A ?
 ```

+## Todo

+- Support more operations
+- Implement a normal trie form also

 ## Licensing